Laguna del Maule (volcano): Geography and structure

 Besides Laguna del Maule, other lakes in the field are Laguna El Piojo on the Chilean side in the southwest sector of the field, Laguna Cari Launa on the Chilean side in the northeastern sector of the field, and Laguna Fea in the south at 2492 m elevation and Laguna Negra lake both on the Argentine side.
 Laguna Fea is dammed by a pumice dam and currently lacks an outlet.
 The Laguna Sin Salida ("lake without exit"; so named because it lacks a river running out of it) is in the northeastern sector of the volcanic field and it formed within a glacial cirque.
+The Andean drainage divide runs across the volcanic field; most of it lies west of the divide and drains into the Maule River, partially through its tributary Melado.
+The Maule river originates in the field and the Pehuenche and Barrancas Rivers have their headwaters in the volcanic field as well.

 Geology

-Subduction of the eastern part of the Nazca Plate beneath the western margin of the South American Plate occurs at a rate of about 74 ± 2 mm/yr.
+Subduction of the eastern part of the Nazca plate beneath the western margin of the South American plate occurs at a rate of about 74 ± 2 mm/yr.
 This subduction process is responsible for growth of the Chilean Andes, and volcanic and geothermal manifestations such as the 1960 Valdivia earthquake and the 2010 Chile earthquake, as well as Laguna del Maule, which formed 25 km behind the volcanic arc.

 A phase of strong volcanic activity began in the Andes 25 million years ago, probably due to increased convergence rates of the Nazca and South America plates over the past 28 million years.
 It is likely that this phase has persisted without interruption until today.

-The subduction of the Nazca plate beneath the South American Plate has formed a volcanic arc about 4000 km long, which is subdivided into several segments distinguished by varying angles of subduction.
+The subduction of the Nazca plate beneath the South American plate has formed a volcanic arc about 4000 km long, which is subdivided into several segments distinguished by varying angles of subduction.
 The part of the volcanic belt named the Southern Volcanic Zone contains at least 60 volcanoes with historical activity and three major caldera systems.
 Major volcanoes of the Southern Volcanic Zone include from north to south: Maipo, Cerro Azul, Calabozos, Tatara-San Pedro, Laguna del Maule, Antuco, Villarrica, Puyehue-Cordón Caulle, Osorno, and Chaitén.
 Laguna del Maule is located within a segment known as the Transitional Southern Volcanic Zone, 330 km west of the Peru–Chile Trench and 25 km behind the main arc.
 Volcanoes in this segment are typically located on basement blocks that have been uplifted between extensional basins.

 In the area of Laguna del Maule, the subducting Nazca plate reaches a depth of 130 km and is 37 million years old.
 During the Late Miocene, the convergence rate was higher than today and the Malargüe fold belt formed east of the main chain in response.
 The Moho is found at depths of 40–50 km beneath the volcanic field.